Zen and Japanese Culture

 |a zen moment

-at a beautiful zen centre in the hills above santa fe, new mexico
+a beautifully appointed zen space in the hills above santa fe, new mexico

 one of the most beautiful parts of the world